Role-based access control

 Grant permissions in Security Manager

-To grant permissions using SQL Editor, open SQL Editor and execute the query to grant permissions.
+To grant permissions using SQL Editor, open SQL Editor and execute the statement.

-GRANT EXECUTE ON <stored_procedure_name> TO <role_name>; -- Grants the role permission to execute the specified stored procedure.
+GRANT EXECUTE ON <stored_procedure_name> TO <role_name>; -- Grants the role permission to execute the stored procedure.

-GRANT INSERT, UPDATE ON <table_name> TO <role_name>; -- Grants the role specific permissions to add new rows (INSERT) and modify existing rows (UPDATE) in the specified table.
+GRANT INSERT, UPDATE ON <table_name> TO <role_name>; -- Grants the role permissions to add new rows (INSERT) and modify existing rows (UPDATE) in the table.

 where: